- Federal Center of Brain Research and Neurotechnologies, Russia

 Defensive behaviors are evolutionarily conserved responses to threat stimuli.
 There are two types of threat stimuli, actual and potential.
 Actual threats such as predators and intruders elicit fight, flight, and freeze responses.
 Otherwise, a potential threat such as a novel object evokes risk assessment behavior to correct risk information.
 Many studies have focused on the neural mechanisms underlying fight-flight-freeze responses, while those of risk assessment are hardly understood.
 Our recent study revealed that hypothalamic perifornical neurons modulate risk assessment behavior in mice.
 Perifornical urocortin-3 neurons respond to a novel object stimulus and their neuronal activity is associated with the risk assessment of a novel object.
 The activation of these neurons enhanced risk assessment and burying behavior.
 Burying is one of the active forms of defensive behavior and is also known to be a marker for repetitive/stereotypic behavior.
 The ablation of these neurons caused abnormal behaviors, such as gnawing and direct contact with novel objects.
 These findings indicate that hypothalamic neurons modulate defensive behaviors in response to a potential threat, which is a new function of the hypothalamus.

-Research focus: Behavioral neuroscience, the extracellular matrix in the brain
+Her Research focus is: Behavioral neuroscience, the extracellular matrix in the brain

 - Newcastle University, UK